Bumps race

-A bumps race is a form of rowing race in which a number of boats chase each other in single file, each crew attempting to catch and ‘bump’ the boat in front without being caught by the boat behind.
+A bumps race is a form of rowing race in which a number of boats chase each other in single file, each crew attempting to catch and 'bump' the boat in front without being caught by the boat behind.

 The form is mainly used in intercollegiate competitions at the University of Oxford since 1815, and at the University of Cambridge since 1827.

+Bumps racing in eights is also found in the United Hospitals Boat Club in London between the five London medical schools and Royal Veterinary College.

 Bumps racing in fours is also the format of inter-house rowing at Eton College and Shrewsbury School.
 It is particularly suitable where the stretch of water available is long but narrow, precluding side-by-side racing.
 Bumps racing gives a sharper feel of immediate competition than a head race, where boats are simply timed over a fixed course.
 Few rowers worldwide use rivers as narrow as the Cam or the Isis, but bumps races are also contested elsewhere.

 Origins and history

 The first attested bumps race, and the first attested race between two clubs anywhere in the world, took place in Oxford in 1815.
 This was between two eights from Brasenose College and Jesus College.
-The fact the racing was conducted in eight-oared boats gave rise to the event being known as Eights.
+The fact that the racing was conducted in eight-oared boats gave rise to the event being known as Eights.

 The practice began with the two colleges racing upstream from Iffley Lock to a finishing line just short of Folly Bridge.
-Both crews began one behind the other in the lock, with each having to push their way out of the lock before being able to commence racing.
+The crews began one behind the other in the lock, each having to push their way out of the lock before being able to commence racing.
 This created an inevitable gap between boats, with the one behind trying to bump the one in front to claim victory.
 The boat in front could claim to be "Head of the River" if they avoided being bumped.
-As the number of crews contesting races increased, races ceased to start in the lock, and instead were started from the bank upstream of the lock.
+As the number of crews contesting races increased, races no longer started in the lock, and instead were started from the bank upstream of the lock.
 This first occurred in 1825 or 1826.

 Twelve years after bumps racing began in Oxford, Lent Bumps racing commenced at Cambridge University in 1827.

 At Oxford, an additional bumping regatta, known as Torpids, was begun in 1838.
 This regatta was originally for men who had not rowed in Eights, nor in a university crew.